-Defer Taxes With Like-kind Exchanges
+Defer Taxes With Like-Kind Exchanges

 Like-kind exchanges apply only to real property held for productive use in a trade or business or for investment.
 Exchanges of personal property no longer qualify for the tax deferral.
-Like -kind refers to the nature or character of the property, rather than its grade or quality.
+Like-kind refers to the nature or character of the property, rather than its grade or quality.
 Standing timber and timberland are like-kind real property.
-Under the recently issued final regulations, timber cutting rights are real property if they are considered so under State or local law.
-However, not every exchange of real property interests meets the section 1031 like-kind requirement.
 Speak with your tax advisor about the applicability of a 1031 exchange before making a transaction.